 Consult with a medical provider

-The mortality rate for those infected with COVID-19 increases with both age and the presence of comorbidities.
+The mortality rate for those infected with COVID-19 increases with both age and the presence of underlying medical conditions.
 Consult with a medical professional before departure.
-CSU recommends that all travelers receive a flu shot and a negative COVID-19 test before travel.
-See “resources” above to determine if your host destination requires a negative COVID-19 test for entry, as well as requirements on when that test must be taken.
+If possible CSU recommends that all travelers get vaccination against COVID-19 before travel; ensure that your itinerary does not impact your ability to receive necessary doses.
+Travelers are also advised to receive a flu shot and negative COIVD-19 test.
+See “resources” above to determine if your host destination requires a negative COVID-19 test for entry, what kind of test is needed as well as requirements on when that test must be taken.
 Bring an adequate amount of medicine in case of travel delays.
 Know that the availability of Personal Protective Equipment (PPE) and COVID-19 testing varies by country.

 Foreign governments may implement restrictions with little notice, even in destinations that were previously low risk.
 This includes any destination you may travel through during layovers.
 If you choose to travel internationally, your trip may be severely disrupted, and it may be difficult to arrange travel back to the U.S. If borders close rapidly, they may not reopen for weeks or even months, inhibiting your return.
 Repatriation flights are not guaranteed.
 You are required to comply with all foreign government regulations.

+International travel puts you at greater risk of exposure to COVID-19.
+Continue to use the COVID-19 Reporter to document any symptoms.
 The economic and social ramifications of COVID-19 may exacerbate the risks already present in in your destination.
-Moreover, anti-foreigner sentiments may increase.
+Anti-foreigner sentiments may increase.
 Hospital care and other emergency services may be at capacity and prioritizing residents.
 Some U.S. Embassies are not fully staffed, and they are unable to provide services to U.S. citizens.
 Review resources such as travel.state.gov so that you understand these risks and have mitigation strategies in place.

 March 8th, 2020